curioussoulscafe/curious-souls-cafe/README.md

-# Curious Souls Café Wep App
+# Curious Souls Café Web App

 Welcome to the [Curious Souls Café](https://curioussoulscafe.substack.com/about)!
 This [live web app](https://curioussoulscafe.github.io/curious-souls-cafe/) is your companion for exploring fascinating ideas and fostering meaningful connections with others.
 Through thought-provoking questions, it offers conversation starters for friends, prompts for personal journaling, or fresh ideas to ponder.